 Botanical Garden in Pampelmoussess

 Do you like botanical gardens?
-If so, the Botanical Garden in Pamplemousses could deliver the pleasure you are looking for.
+If so, the Botanical Garden in Pamplemousses could deliver the pleasure you are looking for when you are looking for things to do in Port Louis.
 The full name of this place is Sir Seewoosagur Ramgoolam Botanical Garden and it is located close to Port Louis in a small town called Pamplemoussess.
 You can combine this visit with your trip to Port Louis.

 You will find here a lot of tropical plants and also some animals in fenced areas, like giant turtles.
 More pics about the Botanical Garden Pamplemoussess you will find in my Mauritius gallery.
 On the website of the garden, you can obtain further information.